 I recently learned that virtually nothing in English has been written on the man who was arguably the most important German architect since World War II.
 And so I wrote what is only the second English-language article (and only Wikipedia entry) on Wilfried Stallknecht*.
 By “important” I mean “had the greatest influence on buildings in Germany”.
 He didn’t redefine architecture as we know it or create a revolutionary visual language, and his buildings are neither beautiful nor dramatic, but he may have had the most influence on the largest number of buildings.
 The wide influence stems from two innovations dating from 1958: prefabricated apartment buildings that went on to house millions, and a single-family house design of which 500,000 were built.

-I forgot to take a picture of the one where I didn’t realize I was in the women’s room because the erratic swoop I thought was peeling paint was, in fact, a “D” for Damen.
-A woman walked in on me – just washing my hands – and let out a firm but smiling “mm-HM!” which I figured must be quirky Cologne dialect for “Hi!” so naturally I said “Hallo” back, still thinking the bathroom was unisex.
+I forgot to take a picture of the one where I didn’t realize I was in the women’s room because the irregular curved mark on the door that I figured was just scuffed paint was in fact a scribbled “D”, meaning “Damen”.
+A woman walked in – I was just washing my hands – and let out a bemused but jolly sort of “mm-HM!”-type sound which I figured must be Cologne dialect for “Hi!”, so naturally I cheerfully said “Hallo” back, still thinking the bathroom was unisex.
+It wasn’t until later that I pieced it all together.

 The chicks were at a Japanese restaurant in Berlin.